splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-cases-schedules.rst

 .. meta::
    :description: Schedule use cases for Incident Intelligence.

 The following use cases feature examples from Buttercup Industries, a fictitious e-commerce company.
-Each use case shares a story of how Buttercup Industries uses on-call schedules Splunk Incident Intelligence to notify the right responder to take action on their applications and services when incidents are triggered.
+Each use case shares a story of how Buttercup Industries uses on-call schedules in Splunk Incident Intelligence to notify the correct responder to take action on their applications and services when incidents are triggered.

 .. toctree::
    :maxdepth: 3